County Council Districts

 - The colored shading, which indicates the proposed district boundaries.

-What significant changes to Council district lines are being proposed?
+What significant changes to Council district lines were proposed?

 - Districts 1, 4, and 5 (represented by Councilmembers Bill Malinowski, Paul Livingston and Allison Terracio, respectively) remain largely unchanged.